jaimealvarezl/tweet-scrapper-api/Readme.md

 # Tweet-Scrapper-Api

-Web Api based on project: https://github.com/5hirish/tweet_scrapper
+Web Api based on: https://github.com/5hirish/tweet_scrapper

-This wrapper contains easy way to get information data of public Tweets.
+This wrapper contains an easy way to get information of public Tweeter profiles.
-This API are tested for Python3.
+This API was tested with Python3.

 ### Requeriments(Could get using pip)